FrTony92/elk_docker/README.md

       }
     }

-On the serveur check the firewall to allow incoming traffic on tcp/5044
+On the serveur check that the firewall allow incoming traffic on tcp/5044

     systemctl status firewalld
     ● firewalld.service - firewalld - dynamic firewall daemon